Passive Behaviour – What Happens When You Stop Living For Yourself

-There are different possible reasons why you may be non-assertive or displaying passive behavior.
+There are different possible reasons why you may be non-assertive or displaying passive behaviour.
 It may be a result of fear, a mistaken sense of responsibility, and lack of skills or information.

-Passive behavior is often a result of fear – fear of displeasing others and fear of rejection or retaliation.
-Often, the cause of our fear of displeasing other people is our fear of being rejected (withdrawing their affection) or being retaliated (using their power to get back on us).
+Passive behaviour is often a result of fear – fear of displeasing others and fear of rejection or retaliation.
+Usually, the cause of our fear of displeasing other people is our fear of being rejected (withdrawing their affection) or using retaliation (using their power to get back on us).

-In some cases, the passive behavior can be a result of a mistaken sense of responsibility.
+In some cases, the passive behaviour can be a result of a wrong sense of responsibility.
 We may have this belief that we are responsible for how other people feel and hence when they feel hurt, we are responsible for it (hurt feeling issue).
-At times, the passive behavior happens as a result of a belief that we are the only ones who can do something about the situation and be the one who should take the responsibility (the guilt issue).
+At times, the passive behaviour happens as a result of a belief that we are the only ones who can do something about the situation and be the one who should take the responsibility (the guilt issue).

 Lack of skills or information

 In some countries, the nonassertive/passive behaviour happens as a result of lack of information.
 This may also be a result of the lack of opportunities to develop a more assertive way of communicating or doing certain things.

 On a surface, passive people may appear to be the very nice ones – they’re generous, kind, and very polite.
 If you look beyond that, you’ll discover that passive people are anxious.